 It is recognised that, given the rural nature of the Parish, diversification in farming enterprises can offer potential for business development and thus employment opportunities.
-Development proposals in this vein should be compatible with the features of the parish that have been identified by residents as being of fundamental value, primarily peace and tranquillity, and the existing parish aesthetic.
-Developments related to renewable energy infrastructure often compromise the latter, but this is a fundamental component of both living in the parish and attracting valuable tourism to the area.
+Development proposals in this vein must nevertheless be compatible with the features of the parish that have been identified by residents as being of fundamental value, primarily peace and tranquillity, and the existing parish aesthetic.